patriciarealini/tarot/README.md

 # Tarot Project

-This site produces random tarot card readings for the rising sun layout to help you find a new perspective on a specific problem.
+This site produces tarot card readings for the horseshoe spread to help you find a new perspective on a specific problem.

-## Learning
+## Learning Goals

-This project is intended to help me learn AJAX requests, data structures & object oriented programming.
-In the future I hope to continue learning about node & databases through this project.
+This is my first project.
+I picked this project with the intention of learning data structures & object oriented programming.
+Because the tarot deck has 78 cards that can be presented upside up or upside down (2 orientations) and the horsehoe spread involves 7 positions, I choose to house the 1092 reading combinations in a three layer nested object.
+In the future this project will be able to save your readings & help me to continue learning about node, AJAX requests & databases.

+## Features To Build

+1. Add the option to choose if your problem is related to relationships, finances, career or health & happiness.
+Readings will produce strings that are specifically related to the subject selected.
+2. Add the option to save your reading with a note so that you can document the question or problem related to the reading.
+Log in via facebook/google/twitter to save?
+3. Add sharing to twitter & facebook.
+4. Add other tarot spreads.